Guidance for non Scottish-domiciled students

 'Non Scottish-domiciled students' refers to anyone studying in Scotland, but whose home address in outside Scotland.
 We advise that you contact the relevant student funding agency in your home country for information about funding your education, or the Student Awards Agency Scotland (SAAS) for more information.

 If you want to become a Scottish solicitor, you must complete the full route to qualification in Scotland.
-As this includes the traineeship, which is a period of work-based learning, you will need to obtain a working visa to remain in Scotland.
-This is a different process to applying for a student visa.
+As this includes the traineeship, which is a period of work-based learning, you will need to apply for a different visa once your Student visa has come to an end.

 Rest of UK (rUK) students